 - Cook the couscous according to the package directions.
 This literally takes just 5 minutes.

-- While that is cooking, I run the peas under some warm water to quickly thaw them (this isn’t a plan ahead kind of meal!).
+- While that is cooking, run the peas under some warm water to quickly thaw them.

-- Then, I combine the mayo, mustard, onion powder, dill, salt, sugar, lemon juice, and water in a small dish.
+- In a small dish, whisk together the mayo, mustard, onion powder, dill, salt, sugar, lemon juice, and water.